Critical phenomena in higher curvature charged AdS black holes: Introduction

-Thermodynamics of black holes has been a principal topic of research due to the discovery of the laws of black hole mechanics\cite{Bardeen}.
-The study of thermodynamic properties of black holes in anti-de Sitter space-time has got renewed attention due to the discovery of phase transition in Schwarzschild-AdS black holes\cite{Hawking-Page}.
-Since then a wide variety of research has been done to study the phase transition in black holes\cite{Ban3, DR2}, \cite{Cham1}-\cite{Lala}.
+The study of thermodynamic properties of black holes in anti-de Sitter (AdS) space-time has got renewed attention due to the discovery of phase transition in Schwarzschild-AdS black holes\cite{Hawking-Page}.
+Since then a wide variety of research have been commenced in order to study the phase transition in black holes\cite{Ban3, DR2}, \cite{Cham1}-\cite{Bibhas}.
 Now a days, the study of thermodynamics of black holes in AdS space-time is very much important in the context of AdS/CFT duality.
-The thermodynamics of AdS black holes may en-light the underlying phase structure and thermodynamic properties of CFTs\cite{Witten}.
+The thermodynamics of AdS black holes may provide important informations about the underlying phase structure and thermodynamic properties of CFTs\cite{Witten}.
 The study of thermodynamic phenomena in black holes requires an analogy between the variables in ordinary thermodynamics and those in black hole mechanics.
-Recently, R. Banerjee \textit{et. al.} have developed a method\cite{Modak1, Modak2}, based on Ehrenfest's scheme\cite{Zeemansky} of standard thermodynamics, to study the phase transition phenomena in black holes.
+Recently, R. Banerjee \textit{et.al.} have developed a method\cite{Modak1, Modak2}, based on Ehrenfest's scheme\cite{Zeemansky} of standard thermodynamics, to study the phase transition phenomena in black holes.
 In this approach one can actually determine the order of phase transition once the relevant thermodynamic variables are identified for the black holes.
 This method has been successfully applied in the four dimensional black holes in AdS space-time\cite{Modak2}-\cite{Lala} as well as in higher dimensional AdS black holes\cite{Ban3}.
-While most of the black holes undergo second order phase transitions characterized by an infinite discontinuity in the specific heat at the critical points (i.e. points of divergence), one exception is observed in the charged Ho$\check{r}$ava-Lifshitz black holes in AdS space\cite{Bibhas}.
-Here we observe both first and second order phase transitions.